-This post is about 4 phases of SSL (Secure Socket Layer) protocol and how it works internally before start sending data over the transport layer from Application layer.
+Learn 4 phases of SSL protocol and its phases.
+SSL: Secure Socket Layer is handshake protocol, SSL is record protocol.
+Learn how it works internally before start sending data over the transport layer from the application layer.

-1. Overview of Four Phases of SSL Handshake
+1. Overview of 4 Phases of SSL Handshake

 - Phase-1: Establishing Securing Capabilities

 All these phases are showcased in this article with graphical view step by step which gives you more insight about SSLL handshake protocol.
 In this image, one client is trying to connect into remote system/machine by using

 SSL is basically used over transport layer with HTTP protocol.
 HTTPs has been included in this article, so for few minuts forgot about HTTPS and learn how SSL works internally.